EQUINE-ASSISTED SERVICES

 Increased physical strength

 Lessons are designed with the individual rider's goals and needs in mind.
-Classes are 30-45 minutes in length and clients attend once a week.
-All potential participants undergo a comprehensive intake process that involves the completion of registration forms, which includes a physician's release form and an evaluation.
-Horses and students are matched to complement the personality, ability, and developmental needs of the client.
+Classes are 30-60 minutes in length and clients attend once a week.
+All potential participants undergo a comprehensive intake process that involves completing registration forms, including a physician's release form and an evaluation.
+Horses and students are matched to complement the client's personality, ability, and developmental needs.

 Therapeutic Riding serves people with, but are not limited to:

-Autism, Attention Deficit Disorder, Cerebral Palsy, Developmental Delay, Downs Syndrome, Hearing and Vision Impairment, Learning Disabilities, Multiple Sclerosis, Muscular Dystrophy, and Speech Delay.
+Autism, Attention Deficit Disorder, Cerebral Palsy, Developmental Delay, Down Syndrome, Hearing and Vision Impairment, Learning Disabilities, Multiple Sclerosis, Muscular Dystrophy, and Speech Delay.

-Ground lessons are also available for individuals who cannot receive a physician's release to ride.
+Ground lessons are also available for individuals that cannot receive a physician's release to ride.

 Benefits of TF-EAP include: